wiserlake0996/buggbuzz-client/README.md

 # buggbuzz-client
-angular client app that to connect and query elastic search server
+angular client app that that queries elastic search